Skip to main content

 This chapter says that Heaven and Earth were born of the Valley Spirit.
 The Valley Spirit does not die — no one has seen this.
 But that Heaven endures — this everyone knows.
 Since Heaven and Earth can endure, the Valley Spirit can be inferred.

 The reason Heaven and Earth can endure is that they give life to the myriad beings but do not live for themselves.
-Giving life to all things but not living for themselves — it seems they should be immediately extinguished.
-But the underlying principle of the space between Heaven and Earth is cyclical.
+Giving life to all things yet not living for themselves — it would seem they should be swiftly exhausted.
+But the underlying principle governing the space between Heaven and Earth is cyclical.
 Heaven and Earth give life to the myriad beings, and after the myriad beings have come into existence, their vital energy still returns to Heaven and Earth.
 Moreover, the myriad beings cannot exist outside of Heaven and Earth.
 Thus, for Heaven and Earth to give life to the myriad beings is to give life to themselves.
-If Heaven and Earth did not regard the myriad beings as one body with themselves, and only looked after themselves, they would become merely a single isolated thing — how could that be worthy of being called Heaven and Earth?
+If Heaven and Earth did not regard the myriad beings as one body with themselves and only looked after themselves, they would become merely a single isolated thing — how could that be worthy of being called Heaven and Earth?

 The Sage stands alongside Heaven and Earth, and he too treats all under Heaven as one family, all nations as one person.
-He puts his own person last and puts his own person outside.
-And through the cycling of Heaven and Earth, what was put last turns around and naturally ends up first.
-What is put outside — his person thereby becomes great beyond all outer limit, enduring through all ages.
+He places himself last and regards himself as outside.
+Yet through the cycling of Heaven and Earth, what was placed last turns around and naturally ends up first; what was regarded as outside — his self thereby grows great beyond all outer limit, enduring through all ages.

 Were it otherwise — if one cared only for oneself and scrambled to be first, if one cared only for oneself and scrambled to survive — everyone would seek to destroy such a person.
 How could he come first?
 How could he survive?